Oliver Berger | Mon, 02 Jul 2018

 Vendor: Capital One [Open Source]

 Cloud Custodian by Capital One is another piece of Open Source Code.
-Out of the box you can use Cloud Custodian to stop any resource in 4 days if it does not meet tagging compliance policies but obviously customise it to your needs.
+Out of the box you can use Cloud Custodian to stop any resource in 4 days if it does not meet tagging compliance policies but obviously customize it to your needs.

 Vendor: GorillaStack [Open Source]